What is Heartwood?

 How do I upgrade?

 If you are unsure about how to upgrade your node, don’t worry!
-Our user guide has comprehensive sections on upgrading nodes, whether they were installed from source code or the Debian package.
+The Zcash user guide has comprehensive sections on upgrading nodes, whether they were installed from source code or the Debian package.
 A careful read of this guide should answer most upgrade-related questions.